h0ngcha0/liuhongchao.github.io/_posts/2016-11-14-some-thoughts-after-trump-victory.md

 Trump victory.
 I thought it represents a major setback from the globalisation which have brought so much cultual and economical prosperity into this world.
-It points to a gloomy future where people are futhur devided by their race, nationality, religious belief, sexuality, economic status and so on.
-Worse still, there doesn't seem to be any immediate, practical solution for that.
+It points to a gloomy future where people are futhur devided by their race, nationality, religious belief, sexuality, economic status... and there doesn't seem to be any immediate solution for it.

-Since then, numerous articles have been written to reflect how we ended up here and speculate what it means to our future.
-The point that I am trying to make in this blog post is probably already articulated by someone else.
-If not, it's most likely due to its absurdity.
-Nevertheless, I am just gonna throw it out there.
+Numerous articles were written to reflect how we ended up here and speculate what it means to our future.
+Here is my 2 cents.

 First, we need to ask ourselves what makes a productive, efficient and most importantly, innovative economy.
 I suppose most answers would be about how to balance the roles of the goverment and market.